The Galaxy Note 20 doesn't come with headphones and that's a good thing

 I know people will be pissed that they're paying $1,000-plus (that's $50 more than last year's Note 10) for a phone that comes with fewer things.
 In a physical sense there are fewer things in the box, which again can be beneficial for the environment.

 Yet, I'd argue that both the Galaxy Note 20 and Note 20 Ultra come with more.
-You get 5G, a high refresh rate display (on the Ultra), a faster processor, better telephoto cameras, longer OS upgrade support, higher resolution video, Gorilla Glass Victus (also on the Ultra), a faster S-Pen and larger screens.
+You get 5G, a high refresh rate display (on the Ultra only), a faster processor, better telephoto cameras, longer OS upgrade support, higher resolution video, Gorilla Glass Victus (on the Ultra only), a faster S-Pen and larger screens.

 Are you getting less value?